Poland in World War 2: Stories Behind Famous Movies

 After breakfast, we begin the day with a guided visit to the Westerplatte Peninsula — the site of the first battle of World War II.
 There, we’ll walk among the preserved ruins of the defenders’ barracks and guardhouses.

-It was here, on September 1, 1939 at 4:45 a.m., that the German battleship Schleswig-Holstein opened fire on the Polish military outpost.
-Although expected to hold out for only a few hours, the 182-man Polish garrison resisted the German forces for seven days, delaying the enemy’s advance and gaining time for national defense efforts.
+It was here, on September 1, 1939 at 4:45 a.m., that the German pre-dreadnought battleship Schleswig-Holstein opened fire on the Polish military outpost.
+Although expected to hold out for only a few hours, the Polish garrison of around 200 men resisted the German forces for seven days, delaying the enemy’s advance and gaining time for Poland’s defense.
 Their stand is remembered as one of the war’s first acts of heroism.

 Later, we will visit the Museum of the Second World War — one of the most modern museums in Europe.
 Its architecture and design immerse visitors in the wartime experience, beginning with a descent into bunker-like exhibition levels that trace the human cost and consequences of the global conflict.

-The remainder of the afternoon is free for your own exploration.
+The remainder of the day is free for your own exploration.

 Meals: breakfast